simantak-dabhade/ip/AI.md

 I realised since we have already worked quite a bit in OOP, i was able to speed up the developement process by giving claude very targeted and precise dierections like (create this class, add these methods <insert methods> and override the to-string method to output in this format...)

+Also noticed that it is very good at making very large refactoring changes.